 (b) When the rate of tax increases, the first person who sells, uses, consumes, handles, possesses, or distributes previously taxed cigarettes after the rate increase is liable for the additional tax.

-(b) Refunds for stamped cigarettes will not include the stamping allowance if the stamps are:
+(b) Refunds may be claimed for stamped cigarettes if the stamps are:

 (i) Damaged, or unfit for sale, and as a result are destroyed or returned to the manufacturer or distributor; or